School of Biotechnology

 Academic biographyInternal lab website: https://sites.google.com/dcu.ie/amb-lab/home

 Dr. Brian Freeland completed his degree in Mechatronic Engineering in 2005, MSc in Mechanical with Bioprocessing Engineering in 2009 and PhD in 2020.
-His PhD work surrounds process control and optimisation in the field of Nanotechnology.
-He has worked for several years in the Laboratory of integrated Bioprocessing, DCU applying PAT tools to control and optimise Bioprocesses.
-He has several years’ experience working as an automation engineer in the biopharmaceutical and aerospace inertial sensor industries.
+His PhD work surrounds process control and optimisation in the field of nanomaterials.
+He has worked applying Process Analytical Tools for several years to control and optimise Bioprocesses.
+He has several years’ experience working as an automation engineer in the biopharmaceutical and aerospace sensor industries.

 He received a post of Lecturer of Bioprocess Engineering in the School of Biotechnology in 2015 and Assistant Professor of Bioprocess Engineering in 2020.
-He is also a principle investigator in the Advanced Processing Technology Research Centre at DCU.
-Currently his main research interests are PAT, bioprocess control, automation and Nanoparticle production via Pulsed Laser Ablation.
+He is Co-Lead in the Grain-4-Lab project and a principle investigator in the Advanced Processing Technology Research Centre at DCU.
+Currently, his main research interests are bioprocess development, PAT, bioprocess control, automation and biomaterials.

 Research interestsApplying Process Analytical Technology (PAT) tools to understand and control complex systems including Bioprocessing & nano fabrication.
 Using On-line spectroscopy, Biocalorimetry, Gas Analysis, soft-sensors & ANN.